-Sitting at one’s desk for long hours has always been a problem for office workers, but computers have extended the amount of time individuals sit in one position significantly.
-This position can lead to back and neck problems, as well as a “round-shouldered” posture that detracts from appearance.
+Sitting at one’s desk for long hours has always been a problem for office workers, but computers have extended the number of times individuals sit in one position significantly.
+This position can lead to back and neck problems, as well as a “round-shouldered” posture that detracts from the appearance.
 Find out how to overcome these office obstacles!

 In need of office health tips?